Recent Projects at Objexx

 The 30 MB of Fortran 90/2003 source code utilized many modern Fortran constructs and the successful conversion demonstrated the capabilities of the enhanced Objexx conversion system and of the ObjexxFCL 4.0 support for modern Fortran 90-2008.

-Objexx is providing ongoing object-oriented design, performance optimization, and team support services on this project.
+Objexx is providing ongoing object-oriented design, performance optimization, and team support for this project.

 - A GUI for building and running models developed with the cross-platform Qt framework.

 - Real-time model visualization both within the GUI for model construction and simulation, and, optionally, in a viewer window for console/batch runs.
 This complements the high quality POV-Ray ray-traced based img/animation that ObjexxSISAME generates.

 - A new YAML-structured input file format for human readability/editability and fast parsing.